1967 Newark riots: Inciting incident

 Addonizio said that he needed 48 hours to consider these demands.
-When he left the meeting, he went to the Central Ward where he realized he would need to take action on them much sooner.
-At close to the time when the meeting was ending, members of the Students for a Democratic Society's Newark branch distributed handwritten leaflets in the area indicating there would be a rally at the 4th Precinct at 7:30p.m.
+When he left the meeting, he went to the Central Ward where he realized he would need to take action much sooner.
+As the meeting was ending, members of the Students for a Democratic Society's Newark branch distributed handwritten leaflets in the area promoting a rally at the 4th Precinct at 7:30pm.

 Riots

 July 13

-Governor Hughes and Addonizio assigned James Threatt, the Newark Human Rights Commission's (NHRC) executive director, to surveil the rioting.
-Spina made sure that 500 officers were ready in case violence were to break out.
+New Jersey Governor Hughes and Addonizio assigned James Threatt, the Newark Human Rights Commission's (NHRC) executive director, as an observer and Spina assigned 500 officers to stop any violence.
 The march/rally that was scheduled to have happened would occur.
-By 6:30p.m. a group of 10 picketers would form a line outside of the 4th precinct.
-By 7:30p.m. black residents who were angry and carrying homemade signs would march in front of Hayes Homes, a housing project that was located directly across the street from the 4th precinct.
+By 6:30pm a group of 10 picketers had formed a line outside of the 4th precinct.
+By 7:30pm Black residents who were angry and carrying homemade signs marched in front of Hayes Homes, a public housing development located directly across the street from the 4th precinct.
 No police officer would be stationed outside of the precinct building when this protest initially occurred.
 Threatt would announce to the crowd in an attempt he thought would calm them down that an African American man on the police force, Lieutenant Eddie Williams would be promoted to captain.
-However he didn't mention that Addonizio was also planning on promoting four white lieutenants as well.
-Violence would begin within a few minutes after his announcement.
+However he didn't mention that Addonizio was also planning to promote four white lieutenants as well.
+Violence began a few minutes after his announcement.

 During the rally, an unknown woman smashed the windows of the 4th Precinct with a metal bar.
-Looting began soon after and spread quickly along Springfield Avenue, the neighborhood's business district.
+Looting spread quickly along Springfield Avenue, the neighborhood's business district.
 Molotov cocktails were thrown into shops and entire buildings soon caught fire.
 A car was burned and shortly after a policeman was injured by an unknown assailant with a brick.
 In response, shotguns were issued to some police officers.